-ABM College has a zero tolerance policy regarding academic dishonnesty, the non-payment of tuition fees, harassment and /or discrimination of any form.
+ABM College has a zero tolerance policy regarding academic dishonesty, the non-payment of tuition fees, harassment and /or discrimination of any form.

-- Failure to pay tuition or other fees due to the College is considered a debt to the college.
+Failure to pay tuition or other fees due to the College is considered a debt to the college.
 Students may be expelled if fees are not paid after the College has provided written warning.
-Harassment or Discrimination

 - Students who fail courses even after repeat exams, or who fail the lab evaluation or their practicum or their second practicum may be expelled from the College.
 Misuse of College Property